 The best strains of sativa provide positive energy that is especially beneficial for creative and cerebral endeavors.
 Additionally, Sativa may also help manage depression, social anxiety, and ADHD.

 The easiest way to find the difference between Indica and Sativa plants is by looking at them.
 Sativa plants are characterized by large, less dense flowers and leaves in contrast to Indica that appears compact and tight.
 However, hybridization has played a vital role in making the plants’ appearance deceiving.
+Shop the best sativa vapes from the Bloom Brands with popular strains like Green Crack, Blue Dream and Super Lemon Haze.

 But is There Really a Difference?